Gruffudd Vychan: Family

 Lord of Burgedin, Treflydan, Garth and Gearfawr, Vychan was the second son of Gruffudd ap Ieuan ap Madoc ap Wenwys by Maud, daughter of Griffri ap Rhys Fongam.

-The Gwenwys clan traced its ancestry from King Brochwel Ysgithrog through descent from Elisedd ap Cyngen, the eldest son of the last King of Powys from whom they inherited their lands and titles.
+The Gwenwys clan traced its ancestry from King Brochwel Ysgithrog through descent from Elisedd ap Cyngen, the eldest son of the last King of Powys, from whom they inherited their lands and titles.
 Their principal houses lay in the parish of Guilsfield, in the commote of Ystrad Marchell.
 The name is variously spelt Gruffudd Vychan, Griffith Vaughan, or Gruffydd Fychan: Gruffudd Fychan is the standard orthography in Welsh.

 Gruffudd married twice, first to Margaret (Margred), daughter of Madoc of Hope (or Hob).
-They had one two sons, David Lloyd and Cadwaladr.
+They had two sons, David Lloyd and Cadwaladr.
 His second wife was also known as Margaret (Margred), daughter of Griffith ap Jenkin Broughten, by whom he had a third son, Reinallt.

 The Glyndŵr rebellion

-Griffith ap Ieuan ap Madoc ap Gwenwys was appointed Seneschal of Caus Castle by Sir Hugh Stafford, Lord of Caus to defend it against the rebellion of Prince Owain Glyndŵr in the 15th century.
-Following calls from Welsh graduates in law and students in the University of Oxford he and his two sons, Ieuan and Griffith, changed sides and supported Glyndŵr.
-As a result, his family lands and role at Caus Castle were forfeited in 1404.
+Griffith ap Ieuan ap Madoc ap Gwenwys was appointed Seneschal of Caus Castle by Sir Hugh Stafford, Lord of Caus, to defend it against the rebellion of Prince Owain Glyndŵr in the 15th century.
+Following calls from Welsh graduates in law and students in the University of Oxford, he and his two sons, Ieuan and Griffith, changed sides and supported Glyndŵr.
+As a result, his family's lands and role at Caus Castle were forfeited in 1404.

 Capture of Sir John Oldcastle

-The family honours were re-affirmed as a result of his role in the capture of the renegade Lord Cobham in November 1417.
+The family honours were reaffirmed as a result of his role in the capture of the renegade Lord Cobham in November 1417.
 The reward for his capture was awarded to the Lord of Powys, but he died before receiving it, though a portion was paid to his widow in 1422.
 The principal agents in the capture were four of the tenants of the lord of Powys, Ieuan and Griffith, sons of Gruffudd ap Ieuan, being two of them.

 By a charter dated at Mathrafal, 6 July 1419, Sir Edward de Cherleton pardoned the murders and felonies committed by them on the occasion.
 At Shrewsbury, 4 March 1420, in the presence of Henry V and of Humphrey, Duke of Gloucester, the four acknowledged satisfaction by the Lord of Powys for their portion of the reward for the capture of Oldcastle.
 On 10 March 1420, the lordship of Broniarth was constituted a mesne manor in favour of Ieuan and Sir Griffith Vaughan, empowering the brothers to hold tri-weekly courts.